Configure authentication and authorization settings

 Authorization for RADIUS and LDAP is supported by group extraction.
 You can set the group extraction attributes during the configuration of RADIUS or LDAP servers on the Management Service.
 The extracted group name is matched with the group names on the Management Service to determine the privileges given to the user.
 A user can belong to multiple groups.
 In that case, if any group to which the user belongs has admin privileges, the user has admin privileges.
 A Default Authentication group attribute can be set during configuration.
 This group is considered along with the extracted groups for authorization.

-In the case of TACACS authorization, the TACACS server administrator must permit a special command, admin for a user who is to have admin privileges and deny this command for users with read-only privileges.
-When a user logs on to SDX appliance, the Management Service checks if the user has permission to execute this command and if the user has permission, the user is assigned the admin privileges else the user is assigned read-only privileges.
+In TACACS authorization, the TACACS server administrator must permit a special command, admin for a user with admin privileges and deny this command for users with read-only privileges.
+When a user logs on to an SDX appliance, the Management Service checks if the user has permission to run this command.
+If the user has permission, the user is assigned the admin privileges else the user is assigned read-only privileges.

 Groups are logical sets of users that need to access common information or perform similar kinds of tasks.
 You can organize users into groups defined by a set of common operations.
 By providing specific permissions to groups rather than individual users, you can save time when creating users.

 If you are using external authentication servers for authentication, groups in SDX can be configured to match groups configured on authentication servers.
-When a user belonging to a group whose name matches a group on an authentication server, logs on and is authenticated, the user inherits the settings for the group in SDX appliance.
+When a user belonging to a group whose name matches a group on an authentication server, logs on and is authenticated, the user inherits the settings for the group.

 To add a user group

 - On the Configuration tab, under System, expand User Administration, and then click Groups.

 In the details pane, click Add.

 - In the Create System Group page, set the following parameters:

 - System Access: Select this box to give access to the entire SDX appliance and the instances running on it.
 Alternatively, for instance-level access, specify the instances under Instances.